sassoftware/viya4-monitoring-kubernetes/logging/Export_Logs.md

 `-f|--force`
 overwrites the output file if it exists.

-## Connection Parameters
+## Connection Options

-The connection parameters specify the information needed to connect to Elasticsearch and Kibana.
+The connection options specify the information needed to connect to Elasticsearch and Kibana.

 If you are using ingress, the *`hostname`* and *`port-num`* are the host and port number for the ingress object.